When it comes to business acronyms, OKRs and KPIs are two of the most widely used and least understood out there today.

 OKR is an Objective and Key Result.
-Popularized by tech industry giants like Google and Microsoft, the framework is based on assessing where you want to go, creating actionable steps to get there and the metrics by which it will all be measured.
-This is broken out by defining the below:
+Popularized by tech industry giants like Google and Microsoft, the framework helps you with assessing where you want to go, creating actionable steps to get there, and the metrics by which it will all be measured.
+Let’s break down these definitions:

 Objective: A clear, time-bound goal to be achieved.
 Objectives should be aggressive but still attainable and need to be shared with the entire team.
 In Align, we call these Priorities.
 We’ll go in more on this below.

 Key Result: A metric measuring progress towards your objective.
 Key results are often broken down into 5 or fewer targets relevant to the different legs that support the overall goal.

 Example Key Result: Bring website conversion rates up 20%

 Example Key Result: Close 2 international contracts at a value of $50,000

 Initiatives: The strategies you will employ to reach your key results.
 These are the actionable steps for your teams to follow in order to reach the key results necessary of your overall objective.

 Example: Implement live chat on website